-Christ Crew is the name given to all of our 6th through 12th graders.
-This group meets throughout the year for Sunday Stretch (a Sunday afternoon of fellowship, service and food), mission opportunities, fundraisers and other activities and special events.
+Youth Outreach and Mission is the name given to all of our 6th through 12th graders.
+This group meets throughout the year on Wednesday evenings at 5:15pm and on other various days and Sundays for mission opportunities, fundraisers and other activities and special events.

 Mission projects are a key element of our faith development.
 Opportunities for involvement vary from year to year, and have included a summer mission trip, assembling care packages for college students, and participating in community events hosted by these organizations:

 Feed My Starving Children (FMSC) is a Christian nonprofit hunger relief organization that provides food to help communities in developing countries become self-sustaining.
 FMSC’s approach is simple: volunteers hand pack scientifically designed meals, which are shipped to partners in nearly 70 countries and used to run orphanages, clinics, schools, missions, and community feeding programs.
 Our congregation participated in a 2-day Mobile Pack event in 2013 and will do again in June 2014.

 CROP Hunger Walks are community-wide events sponsored by Church World Service and organized by local congregations or groups to raise funds to end hunger at home and around the world.
 Our congregation participates annually in the local walk, one of more than 1,600 CROP Hunger Walks across the United States.
 More than five million CROP Hunger Walkers have participated in more than 36,000 CROP Hunger Walks in the last two decades alone.